Heartwarming beauties, lively humor, conversation starters, much-needed mirrors: classics in the making.

 Stacey Friedberg is an associate editor at Dial Books for Young Readers, where she works on middle grade and young adult novels.
 Prior to working at Penguin, Stacey was an editorial assistant at Lightspeed Magazine and a book reviewer at Publishers Weekly.
 Some of the books she has edited include the Morris Award Finalist The Sacred Lies of Minnow Bly by Stephanie Oakes, Pilfer Academy by Lauren Magaziner, We Now Return to Regular Life by Martin Wilson, and The Bone Snatcher by Charlotte Salter.
 She especially loves voice-y books that are thought-provoking and emotionally meaty, books with something important to say, and books that are smart and slyly funny.
 She also has a soft spot for atmospheric science fiction and fantasy.
 Her non-book interests include baking delicious treats and scary monsters from the deep.
 You can follow Stacey on Twitter @StaceyFriedberg.

-Dana Chidiac is an assistant editor at Dial Books for Young Readers, where she works on picture books, middle grade, and YA.
+Dana Chidiac is an associate editor at Dial Books for Young Readers, where she works on picture books, middle grade, and YA.
 Originally from Michigan, Dana was a children’s bookseller at Politics & Prose in Washington, DC, and Harvard Book Store in Cambridge, MA, and earned a master’s degree in children’s literature from Simmons College in Boston before joining Dial in 2013.
 Her favorite books feature unfamiliar settings and unforgettable voices that beg to be read out loud.
 She would drop everything to read a middle grade novel about the national spelling bee.

 Ellen Cormier is an assistant editor at Dial Books for Young Readers, acquiring picture books, middle grade, and YA fiction and nonfiction.
 Ellen is a graduate of Smith College and the Columbia Publishing Course.
 Prior to joining Dial in 2014, she was a member of the Macmillan Children’s Publishing Group marketing team, where she had the privilege of working on campaigns for Marissa Meyer and Leigh Bardugo.
 Ellen is on the lookout for stories that feel like an immersive escape to a fully-realized world—fantastical or not—and introduce readers to characters they want to return to again and again.